At a Glance

 ✨Tip Number 1

 Network with professionals in the aviation industry, especially those who work as Licenced Aircraft Engineers.
-Attend industry events or join online forums to connect with others and learn about potential job openings.
+Attend industry events or join relevant online forums to connect with others and learn about potential job openings.

 ✨Tip Number 2